We are a thriving community of children, parents and teachers working individually and together to:

 The school’s goal is to provide a carefully planned, prepared and stimulating learning environment, where the children can meet their developmental needs, develop fundamental attitudes and skills such as high self-esteem, positive attitude towards learning and joy of learning, develop mutlitple literacies, grow socially and emotionally, foster natural curiosity and concentration, motivation and self-discipline essential for a lifetime of creative self-realization.

 Parents are the most important people and the first educators in the child’s life.
 We believe, that cooperation of children, parents and teachers creates an effective and successful educational experience for the child, supporting his/her development.

 Our school caters to walking children between 15 months and 6 years old.
 We do our best to keep the right age ratio to keep the group mixed in terms of gender and ages – it gives a real picture of the world where younger children can learn from older ones, and older kids learn to care for younger ones.

 We do not have staffing to provide care for children with special needs.
 Should we, after a period of observation, come to the conclusion that a child requires special care, we will try our best to find a mutually agreeable solution.
 All issues will always be dealt with full confidentiality.

 Monday through Friday: 8:30 until 16:30 (toddler group) and 8:30-17:00 (Children's House)

-Please, inform us (preferably, send a SMS) if your child will not attend the school.
+Please, inform us (preferably, send a SMS) if your child will not attend the school on the same day.

 Parents/guardians are responsible for picking the child on time.
 The fee of 20 euro will be charged for every 10 minutes of being late.